By BCD marketplace partner SafetyIQ

 While the proactive safety strategy aims to prevent incidents, the reactive safety strategy swings into action after an incident has occurred.
 This strategy is all about learning from incidents and near-misses, determining their root causes, and taking corrective actions to prevent recurrence.

 In its simplest form, a reactive workplace safety strategy involves incident investigation, followed by the implementation of corrective actions.
 But to be truly effective, it needs to go beyond merely responding to incidents.
-It should also encompass thorough documentation of incidents, deep analysis of patterns and trends, and regular communication of safety insights across the organisation.
+It should also encompass thorough documentation of incidents, deep analysis of patterns and trends, and regular communication of safety insights across the organization.

 Instances When a Reactive Safety Strategy is Essential